[44%, sampled in Luxembourg]

 Oh, how I would have loved to create a new country category for this one: Greenland!
 It says so on the label of Isfjord vodka: PURE ICEBERG WATER and GREENLAND.

-In the end I looked up Isfjord vodka online and found out that the company headquarters were in Denmark.
+But then Greenland belongs to Denmark, and when I checked the Isfjord website I learned that the company headquarters were located near Kopenhagen.
 So I decided to simply list it as a Danish vodka.